TheCarsonWest/nerd-emoji/python1/Frozen Sets.md

 ```

 ### Related Python Concepts
-- [[Sets]]: Frozen sets are an immutable type of set data structure.
+- [[Python Sets]]: Frozen sets are an immutable type of set data structure.
 - [[Mutable vs Immutable Types]]: Frozen sets are immutable, while sets are mutable.
 - [[Variables and Data Types]]: Frozen sets store unique elements of various types.
 - [[Functions]]: The `frozenset()` function is used to create frozen sets.